-Do you need a safe and modern solution to handle users?
+Do you need a safe and modern management solution to handle users?
 Do you have a large number of apps and services?
 You know that they need to be secured and their user credentials need to be checked, with specific permissions (admin, guest, sales, etc).
 On the other hand, app users need a simple and unique way to login, also called the SSO (Single Sign On).

 For safety and design, it’s not recommended to use Active Directory (AD) setup for workstations.
 A better practice is to use new realms, that are cloud-ready and lightweight.